DouganRedhammer/Frontend-Driver/README.md

 # Frontend-Driver
-A node utility to facilitate installing dependancies and building multiple frontend projects.
+A node utility to facilitate installing dependencies and building multiple frontend projects.
 Walks through all directories in the project directory.
 Frontend-driver must be called from the project root directory, in this case projects/
 ```
 projects